Expert tips on integrating diversity, equity and inclusion (DEI) principles into your events, and how Toronto venues have set high standards for DEI.

 “It ties back to our multiculturalism—we’ve got chefs and people from all over the world who bring their cuisines to Toronto.”

-Vinita Das, Sales Director, Destination Toronto
+Vinita Das, Sales Director, US Market, Territory East at Destination Toronto

 “We take pride in our food and strive for authentic flavours,” says Vinita.
 “It ties back to our multiculturalism—we’ve got chefs and people from all over the world who bring their cuisines to Toronto.”

-Also, with more people adopting a sober lifestyle these days, thoughtful non-alcoholic drink options should be served.
-Toronto has a thriving mocktail scene, with numerous bars and restaurants offering innovative non-alcoholic beverages crafted by “sober sommeliers” and expert mixologists.
 “We’re seeing mocktails becoming more in demand, as more people choose not to drink,” says Vinita.
 “At one event, Freddie Sarkis—a Toronto-born, world-renowned mixologist—created a special ‘Toronto Six and Sour’ drink that was very cool and included a mocktail version.”

 8. Adopt a sustainability mindset

 In recent years, Toronto has made great gains in offering sustainable event venues.
-For instance, Exhibition Place—Canada’s largest entertainment and business events venue—has installed wind, solar and geothermal energy to heat, cool and power its spaces, as part of a pledge to achieve net zero by 2050.
-The Fairmont Royal York recently completed the largest heritage hotel retrofit in North America, achieving zero carbon certification.
-The massive undertaking reduces over 80 per cent of the hotel’s annual carbon emissions—the equivalent of taking 1,558 cars off the road.
+For instance, Exhibition Place—Canada’s largest entertainment and business events venue—has installed wind, solar and geothermal energy to heat, cool and power its spaces, as part of a pledge to achieve net zero by 2050The Fairmont Royal York completed the largest heritage hotel retrofit in North America, achieving a Zero Carbon Building—Performance Standard™ certification.
+The massive undertaking reduces the building’s carbon emissions by over 7,000 tonnes every year—the equivalent of taking 1,558 cars off the road.

 “A great resource is Destination Canada’s launch of Canadian Business Events Sustainability Plan, a first-of-its-kind national program.”

-Farnaz Mirza, US Sales Manager, Destination Toronto
+Farnaz Mirza, US Sales Manager, Territory West at Destination Toronto

 Weaving sustainability into event menus is also important: “I keep raving about the Metro Toronto Convention Centre’s farm-to-table approach,” says Mara.
 “They have their own gardens and beehive on the rooftop, and also source from mid-size farms within Ontario.”
 Daniel et Daniel was involved in the City of Toronto’s composting and recycling pilot project for restaurants and prepared food suppliers, says Alison.